r15priyanshu/ShopForHim/README.md

 # ShopForHim
-ShopForHim is an e-commerce website for men where you can find clothing products,watches,etc.
+ShopForHim is an e-commerce website for men where you can find clothing products,watches.

 <img src="screenshots/homescreen.png">